 - 02:11Physical Machine vs. Virtual Machine

 - 02:46Signing up for AWS

 - 09:41Provision EC2 instance

 - 04:33Basic Linux Commands

 13+ years of experience in executing complex projects using vast array of technologies including Big Data and Cloud.

-* Application Development
+* Application Development using Python and SQL

 * Big Data and Business Intelligence